project-poodle/poodle/design.md

   - 0 means no compression scheme
   - 1 means 2 bytes off compression scheme

-- Bit 1 and 0 are length of data length
+- Bit 1 and 0 are length of value length
-  - When lookup bit is 1, this 2 bits represent lookup data length, not length of data length
+  - When lookup bit is 1, this 2 bits represent lookup value length, not length of value length
   - 00 means 0 length
   - 01 means 1 byte length
   - 10 means 2 bytes length